 This code of corporate governance sets out how the Chief Constable will govern.
-It is based on the seven good governance principles highlighted by the good governance standard for the public service.
+It is based on the seven good governance principles highlighted by the good governance standards for public service.
 This code uses those principles as the structure for setting out the statutory framework and local arrangements that are in place to achieve them.